-Established in 1956, Bradley University’s Department of Nursing offers an undergraduate program, an accelerated program, and a graduate program of study.
+Established in 1956, Bradley University’s Department of Nursing offers an on campus undergraduate program, an accelerated program, a graduate program, and online nursing programs.

 In the undergraduate program, students develop the essential capabilities for beginning practice as a professional nurse.
 The learning opportunities are in a variety of settings.
 Completion of the undergraduate program leads to a bachelor of science in nursing and eligibility to write the NCLEX-RN licensing examination to become a registered nurse.
 The undergraduate program is available to undergraduate students, registered nurses who may currently hold a diploma or associate degree, and licensed practical nurses.